skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ pip install skypilot
   $ # pip install "skypilot[gcp]"
   $ # pip install "skypilot[azure]"
+  $ # pip install "skypilot[lambda]"
   $ # pip install "skypilot[all]"

-SkyPilot currently supports three major cloud providers: AWS, GCP, and Azure.
-If you only have access to certain clouds, use any combination of :code:`"[aws,azure,gcp]"` (e.g., :code:`"[aws,gcp]"`) to reduce the dependencies installed.
+SkyPilot currently supports four cloud providers: AWS, GCP, Azure, and Lambda Cloud.
+If you only have access to certain clouds, use any combination of :code:`"[aws,azure,gcp,lambda]"` (e.g., :code:`"[aws,gcp]"`) to reduce the dependencies installed.

-SkyPilot also supports a fourth cloud provider, `Lambda <https://lambdalabs.com/>`_, if you install SkyPilot from source.
+You may also install SkyPilot from source.

-To install SkyPilot from source:

 .. code-block:: console